remil1000/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `verify_server_certificate` - (Optional) True if the master's common name value is checked during the SSL handshake.

+The optional `on_premises_configuration` block must have the inner `host_port` attribute set and not `settings` block defined at all (such a setup isn't supported by the Google sqladmin API):

+* `host_port` - (Required) hostname:port tuple specifying the virtual remote
+  master, used in the case of [external replicas configuration](https://cloud.google.com/sql/docs/mysql/replication/configure-external-replica) ([Golang API](https://godoc.org/google.golang.org/api/sqladmin/v1beta4#OnPremisesConfiguration))

 ## Attributes Reference